-Support bills that will help protect Great Salt Lake!
+Support bills that will help protect the Great Salt Lake!
 As a concerned citizen, you can make a big difference by helping legislators understand why the lake is important to you.
 Write letters, send emails and make phone calls: ensure your voice is heard.

 Individuals, couples, families with children of all ages, service groups and clubs are needed for fun, worthwhile projects at both Antelope Island State Park and Great Salt Lake State Park.

-From leading educational fieldtrips to manning the reception table at wildlife events, Great Salt Lake Audubon has volunteer opportunities that let you play a critical role in enhancing habitat for wild birds, animals and plants.
+From leading educational fieldtrips to manning the reception table at wildlife events, the Great Salt Lake Audubon has volunteer opportunities that let you play a critical role in enhancing habitat for wild birds, animals and plants.

-Help preserve and maintain state parks on Great Salt Lake by adopting one (or a portion of one)!
+Help preserve and maintain state parks on the Great Salt Lake by adopting one (or a portion of one)!
 By signing up for the Adopt-A-Park program, you’ll play a large role in helping keep the parks clean for all to enjoy.